Anaheim Ducks: Start of a franchise (1993–1994)

-Paul Kariya era (1996–2003)
+Paul Kariya era (1994–2003)

+The lockout-shortened 1994–95 season saw the debut of Kariya, who would play 47 games that year, scoring 18 goals and 21 assists for 39 points.
+For his efforts, he was named a finalist for the Calder Memorial Trophy for the top rookie of the year.
+The Ducks went 16–27–5, missing the playoffs.

-During the 1995–96 season, Paul Kariya was chosen to play for the Western Conference in the 1996 NHL All-Star Game as the lone Ducks representative.
-At the time of his selection, (January 1996), Kariya was ranked 14th in league scoring with 51 points (23 goals and 28 assists) over 42 games, although the Ducks were overall a low-scoring team.
-Then a mid-season blockbuster deal with the Winnipeg Jets improved the franchise.
-The Ducks sent Chad Kilger, Oleg Tverdovsky and a third-round pick to the Jets in return for Marc Chouinard, a fourth-round draft pick and right winger Teemu Selanne.
+During the 1995–96 season, Kariya was chosen to play for the Western Conference in the 1996 NHL All-Star Game as the lone Ducks representative, playing in place of Pavel Bure, who was out with a knee injury.
+Following the All-Star Game, the Mighty Ducks completed a mid-season blockbuster deal with the Winnipeg Jets.
+The Ducks sent Chad Kilger, Oleg Tverdovsky, and a third-round pick to the Jets in return for forward Marc Chouinard, a fourth-round draft pick, and right winger Teemu Selanne.
 Following the trade, Ducks center Steve Rucchin commented, "Paul [Kariya] had a lot of pressure on him...
 He single-handedly won some games for us this year...
 Now that we have Teemu, there's no way everybody can just key on Paul."
 These three players formed one of the most potent lines of their time.
-Although the trade proved to be an important effort in the team, they still finished short of the playoffs, losing the eight spot in the Western Conference to the Winnipeg Jets based on the number of wins.
+However, the Mighty Ducks lost the eighth spot in the Western Conference to the Winnipeg Jets based on the number of wins.

-During the 1996–97 season, Kariya became team captain following Randy Ladouceur's retirement in the off-season, and led the Ducks to their first post-season appearance after recording the franchise's first winning record of 36–33–13, good enough for home ice in the first round as the fourth seed against the Phoenix Coyotes.
-The Ducks trailed 3–2 going into Phoenix for Game 6.
-Kariya scored in overtime to force the franchise's first Game 7, which they won.
-However, in the second round, they lost to the eventual Stanley Cup champions the Detroit Red Wings in a four-game sweep.
-After the season, Ron Wilson was fired after saying he would like to coach the Washington Capitals.
+During the 1996–97 season, Kariya became team captain following Randy Ladouceur's retirement in the off-season.
+The Ducks qualified for the postseason after recording the franchise's first winning record of 36–33–13, good enough for home ice in the first round as the fourth seed against the Phoenix Coyotes.
+The Ducks trailed 3–2 in the series going into Phoenix for game six.
+Kariya scored in overtime to force the franchise's first game seven, which they won.
+However, in the second round, they lost to the eventual Stanley Cup champions, the Detroit Red Wings, in a four-game sweep.
+After the season, Ron Wilson was fired for philosophical differences.
 Pierre Page succeeded him.
 The Ducks started out slowly in 1997–98, in part because Kariya missed the first 32 games of the season in a contract dispute.
-He came back in December, but on February 1, he suffered a season-ending concussion when the Chicago Blackhawks' Gary Suter cross-checked him in the face.
+He came back in December, but on February 1, he suffered a season-ending concussion when Gary Suter of the Chicago Blackhawks cross-checked him in the face.
 With Kariya playing only a total of 22 games that season, the Ducks missed the playoffs and fired Page.
 The Ducks followed that season up by finishing sixth in the Western Conference in 1998–99 with new head coach Craig Hartsburg.
 However, they were swept by Detroit again, this time in the first round.